kairosity/mp4-lionize/README.md

 ### Rosemary Geoghan - Plumbing Co.
 CEO
 ### *As the CEO of a plumbing company seeking to future-proof how we communicate with clients, I want to be able to...*

-1. Get a custom quotation for integrating a client portal into our current website.
+1. Order a new ecommerce site, with an easy-to-use CMS.
-2. Get the project up and running and then delegate the project management to our marketing dept.
+2. Get the project up and running and then delegate the project management & website administration to our marketing dept.

 ### David Murphy - Entrepreneurial Make-up Artist
 ### *As a createive professional whose brand is focused around my personality, I want to be able to...*

 1. Confidently delegate social media management, secure in the knowledge that tone and content will be in keeping with my personal brand.
 2. Delegate the content creation of blog posts for my website and to share on social media to increase and maintain follower engagement.
 3. Easily pay for content creation products as I need them.

 ## Accessibility User Stories